RamYala121/samplot-ic/README.md

   ```
 </details>

-`samplot vcf` can be used to quickly apply some basic filters to variants.
+`samplot-ic vcf` can be used to quickly apply some basic filters to variants.
 Filters are applied via the `--filter` argument, which may be repeated as many times as desired.
 Each expression specified with the `--filter` option is applied separately in an OR fashion, which `&` characters may be used within a statement for AND operations.

 ### Example:
 ```
-samplot vcf \
+samplot-ic vcf \
     --filter "SVTYPE == 'DEL' & SU >= 8" \
     --filter "SVTYPE == 'INV' & SU >= 5" \
     --vcf example.vcf\